Sandvik Coromant's Katowice Factory

 Cooling delivery: 920 MWh/year

-Energy Machines is proud to have contributed to enhancing energy efficiency at Sandvik Coromant's factory in Katowice, Poland, through two projects aimed at reducing energy costs, lowering the factory's carbon footprint, and improving the indoor environment.
+Energy Machines is proud to have contributed to enhancing energy efficiency at Sandvik Coromant's metal tool factory in Katowice, Poland, through two projects aimed at reducing energy costs, lowering the factory's carbon footprint, and improving the indoor environment.

 In 2018, Energy Machines conducted an energy audit and upgraded the factory's cooling system from standalone chillers to a central cooling system capable of reusing waste heat.
 Energy Machines provided design and installation support, commissioning a combined heat pump-chiller, integrating the systems, and connecting to heat recovery from air handling units, process cooling, and compressed air.
 System performance is continuously monitored via EM Cloud, our cloud-based SCADA (supervisory control and data acquisition) system.